-Staff Member:Post:Post:
+Staff Member: .Post:

 Line Manager:

-I have read and understood the standards and guidelines outlined in the Red Lane EYFS Policy.
+I have read and understood the standar ds and guidelines outlined in the Red Lane EYFS Policy.

-I agree with the principles contained therein and accept the importance of implementing the policies and practices whilst working at Red Lane School.
+I agree with the principles contained the and practices whilst working at Red Lan erein and accept the importance of implementing the policies e School.

 I confirm that I have:

-Received a copy of the EYFS Policy Had the opportunity to read and discuss the policy and procedure with the EYFS Lead and/or my Line Manager Discussed and recorded training requirements for ongoing action.
+my Line Manager licy d discuss the policy and procedure with the EYFS Lead and/or g requirements for ongoing action.

 Signed (Staff)

 Signed (EYFS Lead)

+Date